 - Install your product, which includes access to drivers, an installation check, and performance information and tools

-- Learn about your product, which includes an online User's Guide and UNIX and OpenVMS Configuration Guides.
+- Learn about your product, which includes a UNIX Configuration Guide.

 - Register you product

-- · Buy media online
+- Buy media online

 - Troubleshoot with HP Library & Tape Tools.

 Step 1: Check the SCSI connection